ploomber/ploomber/doc/user-guide/r-support.rst

 Finally, activate the R kernel for Jupyter.
-If you're using Linux or MacOS:
+If you're using Linux or macOS:

 .. code-block:: console